Tuncurry

 Tuncurry faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 10.0%, significantly lower than the NSW average of 32.2%.
+The area has university qualification rates of 10.0%, significantly lower than the NSW average of 32.2%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 7.5%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.2%).
-Vocational credentials are prevalent, with 42.7% of residents aged 15+ holding such qualifications, including advanced diplomas (9.8%) and certificates (32.9%).
+Bachelor degrees are the most common at 7.5%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.2%).
+Trade and technical skills are prominent, with 42.7% of residents aged 15+ holding vocational credentials – advanced diplomas (9.8%) and certificates (32.9%).

-School and university attendance covers 19.7% of the community, comprising 7.2% in primary education, 5.9% in secondary education, and 1.5% pursuing tertiary education.
+School and university attendance accounts for 19.7% of the community, including 7.2% in primary education, 5.9% in secondary education, and 1.5% pursuing tertiary education.

 Frequently Asked Questions - Education